w3f/polkadot-wiki/docs/learn-faq.md

 With this script, it helps you to quickly identify which validator is the lowest-staked and the basic statistics about staking on Kusama.
 3. [Copy everything from the Staking page](https://polkadot.js.org/apps/#/staking)

-It is also possible to copy both `own stake` and `other stake` on the Staking page to the excel and then do a simple calculation.
+It is also possible to copy both `own stake` and `other stake` on the Staking page to a spreadsheet and then do a simple calculation.

 ## Answered by Gav series